TOTHT0MI/AutoVoter/README.md

 # AutoVoter

+Currently I don't plan on updating the project myself.
+If you want it to continue you ay do a PR or fork it.

 AutoVoter is a very simple browser extension, that fills in usernames automatically when voting for a Minecraft server on many voting sites.
 At the moment it's still in development, but after that I'll probably make it available as a proper extension.